ivozeba/kryoptic/README.md

 sources to generate a build with the crypto library statically linked into the binaries.

-For builds that need to include a static build of OpenSSL, download and unpack the desired version and set the env var KRYOPTIC_OPENSSL_SOURCES to the path where the source were unpacked.
+For builds that need to include a static build of OpenSSL and on Windows, download and unpack the desired version and set the env var KRYOPTIC_OPENSSL_SOURCES to the path where the source were unpacked.

 Example: